World’s most powerful passports for 2024 revealed

 Greece, Malta and Switzerland round out the top five, all offering visa-free access to 190 places.

 The US has retained seventh place with access to 188 destinations without requiring a visa in advance.
-It has now been a decade since the UK and the US jointly held first place on the index in 2014.
+It has now been a decade since the UK and the US jointly held first place on the index, back in 2014.

 At the other end of the spectrum, Afghanistan offers the least powerful passport, giving access to just 28 destinations without obtaining a visa prior to travel.